EdTech Data Analytics Solutions

-With the rapid expansion of 1:1 device programs, new learning apps, and tools from previous years, district teams need answers fast.
+With the rapid expansion of 1:1 device programs, new learning apps, and tools from previous years, district teams need answers EdTech data analytics solutions.
 How do you optimize your edtech investments?
 Do you know which unapproved apps are being used in your district?
 How do you prioritize professional development?
 Finding the answers to these questions could take hours, days, or weeks without the right tools in place.

 In fact, the estimated time it takes to evaluate a learning app is one hour.
 Now, multiply that one hour across the thousands of learning apps in the district app library.
-According to Lightspeed’s evaluation of app usage data from 100 schools across the United States in 2022, most districts have more than 2,000 apps in use across their student population.
+According to Lightspeed’s evaluation of EdTech Data Analytics Solutions, 100 schools across the United States in 2022, most districts have more than 2,000 apps in use across their student population.
 This means district admins can spend up to 2,000 hours manually reviewing apps each year.

 “Like most districts, our use of educational apps exploded two years ago, and now we’re faced with a monumental task of maintaining data security, conducting reviews and approvals, and ensuring curriculum quality.
 With even fewer staff resources,” says Eric Hileman, Executive Director of Information Technology Services for Oklahoma City Public Schools.
 “The visibility, control, and context provided by Lightspeed Digital Insight makes it possible to do that at scale and still have the time we need to support our teachers and students.”